sassoftware/ci360-helm-charts/tools/marketing-ai/README-azure-infrastructure.md

 ### Managed Identity Setup

 1. Create a managed identity named `aks-workload-identity-airflow`.
-2. Assign the role **Storage Blob Data Contributor** to this identity on the target storage account.
+2. Assign the role **Storage Blob Data Contributor** to this identity on the target resource group.
-3. Assign the workload identity to the storage account.

 ### Flow of Pod Access to Azure Resources